zzt93/CSAPP/chapter11/note.md

 The bind function tells the kernel to associate the server’s socket address in my_addr with the socket descriptor sockfd.

 ####11.4.6 The listen Function
-By default, the kernelassumes that a descriptor created by the socket function corresponds to an activesocket that will live on the client end of a connection.
-A server calls the listenfunction to tell the kernel that the descriptor will be used by a server instead of aclient.
+By default, the kernel assumes that a descriptor created by the socket function corresponds to an active socket that will live on the client end of a connection.
+A server calls the listen function to tell the kernel that the descriptor will be used by a server instead of a client.

 #### 11.4.8 The accept Function
 The accept function waits for a connection request from a client to arrive on the listening descriptor listenfd, then fills in the client’s socket address in addr, and returns a connected descriptor that can be used to communicate with the client using Unix I/O functions.

+What does EOF on a connection mean?
+The idea of EOF is often confusing to students, especially in the context of Internet connections.
+First, we need to understand that there is no such thing as an EOF character.
+Rather, EOF is a condition that is detected by the kernel.
+An application finds out about the EOF condition when it receives a zero return code from the read function.
+For disk files, EOF occurs when the current file position exceeds the file length.
+For Internet connections, EOF occurs when a process closes its end of the connection.
+The process at the other end of the connection detects the EOF when it attempts to read past the last byte in the stream.
 ##More: tcp-ip-illustrated-volume-1